What We Do

 Casting With Aluminum

 At Protocast Inc., what you’ll notice is that we offer multiple types of alloys that we work and cast with.
-These alloys include aluminum, magnesium, and zinc, and each type of alloy includes different grades of metal that are suited for specific prototyping jobs.
+These alloys include aluminum and zinc, and each type of alloy includes different grades of metal that are suited for specific prototyping jobs.
 Aluminum is a popular choice for metal casting, tooling, and manufacturing in general, as many components in the automobile, aerospace, defense and construction industries utilize aluminum for its durable yet cost-effective qualities.
 Even furniture can be created with cast aluminum!

 Why Cast Aluminum?